tooky/kosli-playground/README.md

   the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.

-## Make a change, run the CI workflow, see an Environment snapshot in Kosli
+## Make a change, run the CI workflow, review the Environment in Kosli

 - Edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete.
-- Refresh the `playground-prod` Environment at https://app.kosli.com and verify there is now a single snapshot showing the `playground-alpha` image running.
+- Refresh the `playground-prod` Environment at https://app.kosli.com and verify it shows the `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit
 - This playground-alpha Artifact currently has no [provenance](https://www.kosli.com/blog/how-to-secure-your-software-supply-chain-with-artifact-binary-provenance/
 ) but is nevertheless showing as Compliant.
 This is because the Environment was set up with `Require artifacts to have provenance`=Off.
 We will provide provenance shortly.

-## Make another change, rerun the CI workflow, see a new Environment snapshot in Kosli
+## Make another change, rerun the CI workflow, review the Environment in Kosli

 - Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)